Agent Logs as Open Letters to Nobody - Why Unread Documentation Has Value

 The Paradox of Useful Unread Logs

 Most agent logs are never read by a human.
-An AI desktop agent running through its daily tasks might generate thousands of log entries - tool calls made, accessibility elements found, actions taken, errors encountered.
+An AI desktop agent running through its daily tasks might generate thousands of log entries per hour - tool calls made, accessibility elements found, actions taken, errors encountered.
 In normal operation, nobody looks at these.

 But the moment something goes wrong, those logs become the most valuable artifact in your system.
 They are the only record of what actually happened versus what was supposed to happen.